mamaral/Organic/README.md

 Get Started
 ====

-Step 1.
-Subclass or create instances of `OrganicCell`.
+OrganicViewControllers are comprised of sections that can either be static and pre-generated, or can contain reusable cells that can be dequeued and customized for better performance and efficiency.
+In the above example, showing a GitHub profile, the first section with 3 cells is pre-generated, whereas the repositories section is built using reusable cells.

+Building Pre-Generated Cells (*not for reuse*)
 ---

+To do this, you first need to subclass or create instances of `OrganicCell`.
 These cells encapsulate two major properties, `height` and `actionBlock`.

 The `height` property, as the name indicates, defines the height of the cell.
 When you layout your cell and all of its subViews, you can set the height based on the contents and the cell itself will be responsible for reporting the proper size in `heightForRowAtIndexPath:`.
 If this is never set, `UITableViewAutomaticDimension` is the fallback.